orkes-io/docs/docs/getting-started/playground/using-conductor-playground.md

 ## What is Conductor Playground?
-[Conductor Playground](https://play.orkes.io) is a free sandbox environment for developers to try out and learn more about Conductor.
+[Conductor Playground](https://play.orkes.io) is a free developer environment for developers to try out and learn more about Conductor.
 It is fully hosted by Orkes and is run as a multi-tenant cluster.
 Developers should use playground for getting familiarized with what Conductor offers.
 For running Conductor orchestration & workflows in production one can:

 * Use [Orkes Cloud](https://orkes.io/cloud/) for a fully managed and hosted Conductor cluster deployed to your cloud.
 It comes with free and paid plans!
 * Install and use the open source [Conductor](../install/running-locally).